 • Don’t put hungry animals into a field that is largely made up of this weed.
 Make sure that they have a full stomach when moving to a new pasture with large stands of Canada thistle.
 This will ensure that they have the necessary carbohydrates in their rumen to aid the rumen microbes in breaking down nitrate.

 Here’s How to Get Started Benefiting From Canada Thistle

 All it takes is a few hours of your time and it’s actually a lot of fun.
-I break down all the steps here:
+You’ll find all the resources and links to articles and videos you need right here: